MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 # Share queries from Azure Data Explorer web UI

-This article will walk you through the process of sharing queries from the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home).
-By the end of this article, you'll know how to share a query with a colleague, pin it to a dashboard, or even connect it to Power BI.
+This article describes the process of sharing queries from the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home).
+By the end of this article, you'll know how to share a query link, share the query results, or even pin it to a dashboard.

 To learn how to run queries, see [Quickstart: Query data in the Azure Data Explorer web UI](web-query-data.md).